 The team discovered molds for statues of Alexander the Great at the site as well as an alabaster bust of the iconic ancient leader.
 Also amongst these items were materials for creating amulets for warriors.

-As they explored this area of Alexandria, known as the al-Shatby neighborhoud, “the mission found a large network of tunnel tanks painted in pink for storing rain, flood and groundwater to be used during the draught time” said Mostafa Waziri, the Secretary-General of the Supreme Council of Antiquities of Egypt to the Xinhua news agency.
+As they explored this area of Alexandria, known as the al-Shatby neighborhood, “the mission found a large network of tunnel tanks painted in pink for storing rain, flood and groundwater to be used during the draught time” said Mostafa Waziri, the Secretary-General of the Supreme Council of Antiquities of Egypt to the Xinhua News Agency.

-Waziri further explained the lay out of the town: “it was composed of a main street and several branch roads that are all connected with a sanitation network.”
+Waziri further explained the layout of the town: “it was composed of the main street and several branch roads that are all connected with a sanitation network.”